SudharsanM7/DPL_2025/README.md

 * All models were **trained reproducibly** with fixed random seeds.
 * Metrics reported: **RMSE (regression)**, **Accuracy/F1 (classification)**, and scenario-based comparative analysis.
 * Outputs are stored in JSON + parquet format for easy visualization and policy brief generation.

-👉 Do you want me to also prepare a **diagram (workflow of data → preprocessing → modeling → scenario analysis → outputs)** in the same doc to make it visually stronger?